 Students develop an appreciation for the environment through curricular, projects, guided outdoor experiences and overnight trips.

-CRA maintains a Green Team, consisting of teachers, administrators, students, parents and community partners, to evaluate our environmental impact and help initiate changes that reduce our ecological footprint.

 Students participate in on-going initiatives to promote conservation and reduce waste on campus.

 AN EDUCATED PERSON IN THE 21ST CENTURY

 An educated person in the 21st century has the confidence and skills to create the future.
 In order for an individual to create the future their education will need to instill a profound respect for themselves, others and the world around them.